It’s easier than you think!

 The result: More revenue, at a higher return on investment.

 Want to know more about Mid-Value Donors and have your own Ice Bucket success?
 Sean covers this important topic in the Mid-Value Donor Super Course.
-You can find out more here.
+You can get instant access to this and more when you join The Fundraisingology Lab.